 Decentralized browser Brave has launched Brave Ads, an option that enables its users to earn rewards for watching advertising.
+The development was announced on Brave’s website on April 24.

 The announcement reads that users of Brave — which is an open-source blockchain-powered browser that blocks ads and website trackers — can now receive 70% of the ad revenue share as a reward for their attention in the form of the browser’s native cryptocurrency, basic attention tokens (BAT).
 Brave Ads purportedly ensures that brands are connecting with people who are interested in advertising, eliminating costs, and risks regarding privacy, security, and fraud.